AcademySoftwareFoundation/openvdb/README.md

 The trademarks of any contributor to this project may not be used in association with the project without the contributor's express permission.

+NOTE: OpenVDB is in the process of changing its license from [Mozilla Public License Version 2.0](https://www.mozilla.org/MPL/2.0/) to [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0)!
+Please see the file RE-LICENSE_NOTE.txt for more details.

 ### Contributing

 OpenVDB welcomes contributions to the OpenVDB project.
 Please refer to the